Yacht charter holidays, as a vacation type, are significantly less damaging to the environment than most other holidays.

 Using green or eco-friendly cleaning products is important.
 You don’t want to be the one emitting damaging chemicals and toxins into our beautiful waterways.
 Eco-safe cleaning products are phosphate-free and made of organic, biodegradable soap products.
 Some of our favourite products are: West Marine Pure Oceans Crystal Boat Soap, Spray Nine All-Purpose Cleaner, and Simple Green Marine All-Purpose Boat Cleaner.
 You want to look for products that are non-toxic, biodegradable, and EPA-certified.

 We accumulate a lot of waste while on a sailing holiday.
 Be cautious with your trash so that none of it ends up in the sea.
 Once you’re back at the marina, dispose of your rubbish responsibly and always recycle whatever products you can, such as plastic and glass bottles, tins, jars and cardboard boxes.
 Also give the marina any discarded fluid, such as engine oil or dishwashing liquid, although the charter company will most likely take care of this for you after your check-out.

 Here at Zizoo, we’re in love with the sea.
 It provides us with all that open space for recreational sailing fun each year, and boy is it beautiful.
 So please, help us take care of it!

-Ready to start planning next year’s sailing holiday?
-We’re running massive discounts on all early bookings for 2016, so head to the website now and start saving!
+Ready to start planning this year’s sailing holiday?
+We’re running massive discounts on yacht charters this summer, so head to the website now and start saving!